 Please come and see us if you have any questions or need any advice to help support your child at home.

 Welcome to Reception

-Reading helps children access all areas of learning and so we ask that you read with your child for 5/10 minutes daily (or as close to this as possible as we completely appreciate that sometimes life is busy and the children are tired!).
-Please comment/ sign your child’s reading record to add to your child’s learning journey.
+Reading helps children access all areas of learning so we ask that you read with your child for 5 to 10 minutes daily – or as close to this as possible as we completely appreciate that sometimes life is busy and the children are tired.
+Please add comments and sign your child’s reading record to add to your child’s learning journey.

 This website had lots of information about what phonics is, how it is taught in UK schools, and hope you can help to support development in phonics.
 It’s great for games which will engage your child at home (they love to play them in school too!).

 Teach Your Monster Tor Read